colealanroberts-zz/hackfetch/README.md

 ```
 #### `.getIdsInCategory(category, numToGet)`

-Requests an array of ids from one of 5 categories.
+Requests an array of ids from one of six categories.

 Categories: `topstories`, `newstories`, `beststories`, `askstories`, `showstories`, `jobstories`